Manual Lymphatic Drainage for Cosmetic Surgery Recovery

 Manual lymphatic drainage can be a wonderful treatment to improve post-operative outcomes for cosmetic surgeries.
 Some of the benefits may include:

-Reducing pain and discomfort
+Reduce pain and discomfort

-Helping prevent complications like fibrosis
+Help prevent complications like fibrosis

-Encouraging smoother scar healing
+Encourage smoother scar healing

-Supporting a more even, refined aesthetic result
+Support a more refined aesthetic result

 Frequently Asked Questions